fhoward123/mymusic-db/README.md

 - 'Down Arrow' Icon: Click on to jump to bottom of page.

 *Styling*
-- React-Bootstrap's for modal functionality.
-This was used because of the built-in ability to autofocus and return the the previous view upon closing of the modal.
+- React-Bootstrap for modal functionality.
+This was used because of the built-in ability to autofocus and return to the previous view upon closing the modal.
 The rest of the styling is all done in CSS.

 ## Future Update
 - Add sort on type of media (LP/CD/DVD)